Install SQL Server 2016 R Services

 For business continuity, Always On Availability Groups are supported for R Services.
 You have to install R Services, and configure packages, on each node.

-Do not install R Services on a domain controller.
+Don't install R Services on a domain controller.
 The R Services portion of setup will fail.

-Do not install Shared Features > R Server (Standalone) on the same computer running an in-database instance.
+Don't install Shared Features > R Server (Standalone) on the same computer running an in-database instance.

 - You use a different library and different executable, and get different results, than you do when you are running in SQL Server.